allivka/vislib/README.md

 robotics c++ template library

-## version: 0.0.6
+## version: 0.0.7

 ## Description

-A "vislib" library provides simple templated solutions for containers, simple memory management and utility and math functions.\nAlso includes abstract classes or interfaces for control of some device types
+A "vislib" library provides simple templated solutions for containers, simple memory management and utility and math functions.
+Also includes abstract classes or interfaces for control of some device types + some controllers and abstractions related to robotics concepts.

 ## Installation